afisaminou/azure-network-protocols/README.md

 - Step 6: From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew) and observe DHCP traffic in Wireshark
 - Step 7: From your Windows 10 VM within a command line, use nslookup command to see what nike.com is and observe DNS traffic in Wireshark
 - Step 8: Observe ongoing RDP traffic (tcp.port == 3389) in Wireshark
-- Clean up, delete Resource Groups in Azure
+- Clean up, and delete Resource Groups in Azure

 <h2>Actions and Observations</h2>
 <p>
 <p>

 <h3>Step 1: Create Resource Groups and Virtual Machines</h3>
-One of the requierement for this lab is to create our Resource Group and two (2) VMs on Azure.
+One requirement for this lab is to create our Resource Group and two (2) VMs on Azure.
 One machine will be a Windows 10 (VM1) and the other will be a Linux machine (VM2).<br/>

 <p></p>